ELELAB/PyInKnife2/README.md

 ### pyinknife.py

-This is the script responsible for running the phospho-iLIR pipeline.
+This is the script responsible for running the PyInKnife pipeline.

 #### Command line